dawoonchung/react-ts-starter-kit/README.md

-# An opinionated React starter kit.
+# An opinionated React starter kit with Typescript.
 This package was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It includes basic configurations for React and React Router.